knime/knime-cloud-azure/README.md

 * Specifying configuration of the extension in the ARM template,
 * Providing an API endpoint for the health check.
 This is provided by the KNIME Executor.

 Below is a fragment of the ARM template that enables the Application Health Extension.
-Note that changing the protocol, port, or request path will cause all health checks to fail.
-This can result in an endless loop of starting new Executor instances only to have them fail.
+Note that changing the *protocol*, *port*, or *requestPath* will cause all health checks to fail.
+This can result in an endless loop of starting new Executor instances only to have them fail the health check and be terminated.

 ``` json
 "extensionProfile": {